mt-empty/shortcut-pages/nonGUI/aws-ec2.md

 > Source: http://aws.amazon.com/documentation/ec2/

-> Aliases: amazon-elastic-compute-cloud, amazon-ec2, ec2
+> Aliases: amazon-ec2, ec2, amazon-elastic-compute-cloud

 $ Resource Glossary
     `Amazon Machine Image (AMI)    {{Provides information required to launch an instance.
 Contains a template for the root volume of an instance, launch permissions, and a block device mapping.
 (Tagable)}}